Clancey/MMM-ImmichTileSlideShow/README.md

 | No thumbnails | Proxy blocked or headers issue | Check network for `/immichtilesslideshow/<id>` responses (should be 200).
 Ensure Immich reachable from MagicMirror host. |
 | Tiles overlap modules | Make the mosaic darker | Increase `overlayOpacity` (e.g., `0.4–0.6`). |
 | Choppy motion | Too many large tiles or tiny device | Lower `updateInterval` frequency, reduce `featuredTilesMax`, or set `imageFit: "contain"`. |

+## Raspberry Pi Tips

+- Enable the built-in optimizations: `lightweightMode: true`.
+- Consider disabling videos: `enableVideos: false`.
+- If you keep videos, set `videoPreload: "none"` and `videoMaxConcurrent: 1`.
+- Increase rotation interval: `updateInterval: 15000` or higher.
+- Reduce tiles if rendering inline: set a smaller `containerHeightPx`.
+- The module uses Immich thumbnails and encoded streams; if a preview/thumbnail is missing, it falls back to original.

 ## Compatibility